 Not only do fantasy writers have to create compelling characters and exciting plots, but they have to create a world for it to happen in.
 And if that fantasy world is lacking or has flaws and inconsistencies, it can detrimentally impact your story.

-It’s important then that we approach worldbuilding in the right way.
-So to kick things off, we’re going to look at a few different approaches to worldbuilding.
+It’s important then that we approach building a fantasy world in the right way.
+So to kick things off, we’re going to look at a few different approaches.
 Tips you’ll hopefully find useful!

 The Low Fantasy Approach